fatemeakbari/todo-app-in-golang/README.md

 6. list task(today task/non done task/ all task)

-you can change storage path in cfg/cfg.go path
+you can change the storage path in cfg/cfg.go file

 if you change SerializerMode in cfg.go you must delete older storage file